S. Korea Police Raid Medical Association Office Over Walkout - UrduPoint

 "We would like to inform you that refusing to comply with the order to commence work without justifiable reasons may result in disciplinary action and criminal prosecution," the order said.

-"We express our gratitude for the wise decision of the trainee doctors who have returned to the patients' side," Health Minister Cho Kyoo-hong said in a statement released Friday.
+Health Minister Cho Kyoo-hong said in a statement released Friday: "We express our gratitude for the wise decision of the trainee doctors who have returned to the patients' side."

+The KMA said its members were "enraged" by the raid and said they would continue "resisting and raising voices".

+"Doctors will have to make every effort to be recognised as a free citizen in South Korea," spokesman Joo Soo-ho said.

 Recent Stories